iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/01.cadre-workshop/event.md

 ---
-title: 'ISSI 2019: CADRE Workshop'
+title: 'ISSI 2019: CADRE Workshop | 14:00 - 16:00'
 date_from: '02-09-2019 14:00'
 date_to: '02-09-2019 16:00'
 place: 'Sapienza University of Rome; CALASSO Room'
 website: www.issi2019.org
-media_order: 'rome1.jpg,XiaoranYan.jpg,ValentinPentchev.jpg,MattHutchinson_300x375.jpg,1560458500_Filipi2.jpg,issi-og-graph_web.png,ISSI Conf.jpg,woslogo.png,UMich_Hansen.jpg,QuasiExp_Borner.jpg,PatriciaMabry1.jpg,MaM_Park.jpg,CitationImpact_ChaoMin.jpg'
+media_order: 'rome1.jpg,XiaoranYan.jpg,ValentinPentchev.jpg,MattHutchinson_300x375.jpg,1560458500_Filipi2.jpg,issi-og-graph_web.png,ISSI Conf.jpg,woslogo.png,UMich_Hansen.jpg,QuasiExp_Borner.jpg,PatriciaMabry1.jpg,MaM_Park.jpg,CitationImpact_ChaoMin.jpg,TimOtto.jpg'
 ---

-This workshop be held at [ISSI 2019](https://docs.wixstatic.com/ugd/aa54ce_bcc5f1cb4cc44885985b462e7605333f.pdf) on Moday, Sept.
-2, from 2:00 to 4:00 p.m. in the Calasso Room at Sapienza University in Rome.
-It will provide an introduction to and rationale for CADRE, including how its use facilitates collaboration and reproducibility directed at science-of-science researchers using big bibliometric data.
-It will also feature case examples from researchers who have tested a preliminary version of CADRE to address SofS research questions.
+This workshop will introduce CADRE and show SoS researchers how the platform can facilitate collaboration and reproducibility.
+Attendees will also hear from CADRE Fellows, who will use the platform for their fellowship research projects.

 ===

+**When:** Monday, Sept.
+2, from 14:00 to 16:00
+**Where:** Calasso Room at Sapienza University in Rome, ISSI 2019

-For the full ISSI program, including a map of the venue, [click here](https://docs.wixstatic.com/ugd/aa54ce_bcc5f1cb4cc44885985b462e7605333f.pdf).
+**If you are looking for information on the tutorial, [click here](https://cadre.iu.edu/news-and-events/events/rome).**  For the full ISSI program, including a map of the venue, [click here](https://docs.wixstatic.com/ugd/aa54ce_bcc5f1cb4cc44885985b462e7605333f.pdf).

 ---